-Working together with clients and understanding business processes and goals has allowed Southeast Computer Solutions to be successful in integrating Sage X3 and Sage 100.
+Working together with clients and understanding business processes and goals has allowed Southeast Computer Solutions to be successful in integrating Sage Enterprise Management (Sage X3) and Sage 100.
 Our goal is to leverage cost and time and ultimately have a satisfied customer.

 For more information about integrations, contact us today.